ichbinrovins/Portfolio/exampleSite/content/english/Research/_index.md

       - "Leveraging platforms like Google Colab, PennyLane, and Qiskit"
     image: ""
     content: |
-      This project explores quantum computing applications in image classification.
+      In this project i explored quantum computing applications in image classification.
 QCNNs are developed to process and classify images efficiently, highlighting the potential of quantum machine learning.
     button:
       enable: false
       label: ""